VOGUE: A Multimodal Dataset for Conversational Recommendation in Fashion: Dataset Construction

 \subsection{Dialogue Intent}

 To better understand dialogue patterns with visual support in fashion shopping recommendations, we extended the holistic user and intent definitions from Lyu et al.~\citep{zoey} and also referred to the work of Cai and Chen on utterance-level labeling~\citep{caichen}.
 Since earlier studies focused on domains outside fashion shopping under conversational recommendation \emph{without} visual grounding in conversations, we created new taxonomies on both sides to better categorize dialogue intents and allow for more thorough analysis.
-The taxonomies used in this study, designed for dialogue actions in a fashion shopping setting with shared visual catalogue, are listed in Tab.~\ref{tab:seeker_intent} \& Tab.~\ref{tab:assistant_intent}.
+The taxonomies used in this study, designed for dialogue actions in a fashion shopping setting with shared visual catalogue, are listed in Tab.~\ref{tab:intent_taxonomy}.

-We conducted a two-phase labeling process to accurately annotate dialogue utterances for subsequent analysis.
-In the first phase, we developed an initial taxonomy list, primarily adapted from the work of Lyu et al.~\citep{zoey}.
-Next, we leveraged \textsc{Gemini-2.5-Flash} to streamline the tagging process.
-In the second phase, all tagged conversations are manually reviewed by two annotators to correct mislabeled utterances, and based on the collected dialogues, to refine and expand the taxonomy to better label the data.
-From these tags, we derive the intents we utilize in Sec.~\ref{sec:stage}.
-For clarity, we primarily discuss overarching intent categories (e.g. \textit{Provide}, or \textit{Explain}) instead of specific tags.
+We conducted a two-phase labeling process to annotate dialogue utterances for subsequent analysis.
+In the first phase, we leverage \textsc{Gemini-2.5-Flash} to streamline large-scale tagging.
+In the second phase, all tagged conversations were manually reviewed by human annotators to correct mislabeled utterances and to refine and expand the taxonomy based on the collected dialogues.
+Pairwise inter-annotator reliability was assessed using Cohen’s Kappa, yielding a strong agreement of $\kappa = 0.81$, which indicates high consistency in intent labeling.
+From these tags, we derive the intents used in Sec.~\ref{sec:stage}.
+For clarity, we primarily discuss overarching intent categories (e.g., \textit{Provide} or \textit{Explain}) rather than specific tags.